aniketpant/just-code/chapter01.md

 # Chapter 1: Why are you here?

-Most people who are working in the web industry ended up here because they were passionate about it.
+Most people who are working in the web industry ended up here because they are passionate about it.
 It doesn't take courses or formal education to do well in this field.
 All you need to have is the will to put in hours of effort and the ability to think beyond what you can see.

 ## Coding is an art

 For long, people have been relating coding with sciences, but I feel that it isn't right.
 Programming may require education but _anyone_ can learn to code.
 This is why I think of it as a skill and associate it with art.

-Drawing an analogy on the same here, let's say we talk about dance.
+Drawing an analogy on the same here, let's talk about dance.
 Anyone can dance well if they can put in the effort and dedication to learn it.
-They might not become an exceptional dancer but they can definitely pick it up and do well.
-That's the same case with coding.
+They might not become exceptional dancers but they can definitely pick it up and do well.
+The same goes for coding.

 ## Why code?

-It's simple enough for me.
+If I were to answer the above question, I would say just one thing.

 > To make the world a better place.